ChinmayRathod/Advent-Of-Code/README.md

 This repo contains my daily solutions for the programming puzzles created by Advent of Code, an annual coding challenge held every December.

 ## The year 2025
-The year 2025 is special as this is the first year I am starting the Advent of Code
+The year 2025 is special as this is the first year I am starting the Advent of Code.
+I will be using Python this year

 ### Goals for This Year
-Solve all 12 days
+- [ ] Solve all 12 days.
-I will be using python this year
-Write clean, reusable, and well-documented solutions Explore multiple algorithms and optimizations
+- [ ] Write clean, reusable, and well-documented solutions.
+- [ ] Explore multiple algorithms and optimizations.
-Have fun solving festive puzzles! 🎅
+- [ ] Have fun solving festive puzzles! 🎅

 ### Days
 | Day Range | 1 | 2 | 3 | 4 | 5 |